 Mason never had a son.
 In the 1960’s one of his daughters decided to sell the dusty old bag.
-Roger Mann of Torquay, an avid cricket memorabilia collector was the recipient.
-He knew the item was genuine as he had a photo of Mason and the bag, with W.G.Grace changing for a game.
+A cricket enthusiast Roger Mann from Torquay heard about the bag and purchased it, complete with bats, gloves, pads etc.

-Since then the bag sat in Rogers cricket memorabilia room, and was deteriorating, the leather had badly dried out, the stitching rotted, and was collapsing under the weight of the metal clasps……………..it had come to the end of it’s life………. or so Roger thought!!!!!!!!!!
+From then on the bag sat in Roger’s cricket room slowly deteriorating even more, the leather had badly dried out and the stitching was destroyed through the weight of the metal clasps.
+It had come to the end of its life…. or so Roger thought!